Young people are key community influencers for the COVID-19 vaccine

-Nana and Tomisin, six form students and the Health and Wellbeing Ambassadors of Fitzrovia Youth in Action (FYA) are our guest bloggers for this month.
-They are passionate about health and wellbeing, and aspire to study medicine.
-They believe that as young people, they can be a force in influencing their peers, parents, family members and potentially the wider community, and help them make an informed decision on the Covid-19 vaccine.
+Nana and Tomisin, sixth form students and the Health and Wellbeing Ambassadors of Fitzrovia Youth in Action (FYA), are our guest bloggers for this month.
+They are passionate about health and wellbeing and aspire to study medicine.
+They believe that as young people, they can be a force in influencing their peers, parents, family members and potentially the wider community, and help them make an informed decision on the COVID-19 vaccine.
 Read more in their blog.

 Who are we, you ask?

 This blog is presented to you by Nana (to the left) and Tomisin (to the right), the Health and Wellbeing Ambassadors of Fitzrovia Youth in Action (FYA).
 This is an organisation all for the greater good of the community, specifically Camden.
 FYA is steered by young people like us; Youth Ambassadors.
 FYA allows young people to set the agenda, design and lead new projects and initiative benefitting the community or our peers or take part in youth social action in lots of different ways.
 Visit our website for more information.